clickviewapp/Docs/smart-embed/v1.0/authentication.md

 ## Steps to Obtain an Access Token

 ### 1. Request an Access Token
 To obtain an access token, make a POST request to the token endpoint provided by the API.
-Here's an example using `curl`:

 **Resource URL**
 ```